Psynosaur/esphome-MitM-deye-jk-bms/README.md

 - Control SoC 100% (don't send 100% to inverter until float voltage state is reached)

 # Limitations
-Only this messages of original Pylontech Protocol are supported:

-    0x351, 0x355, 0x356, 0x359, 0x35c, 0x35e
-## We will add support for deye batteries in this fork
+We only modify these frames

+    0x351, 0x355

-# Requierments ESP32 and MCP2515
+# Requierments
+    - ESP32 C6
+    - MCP2515 if not using ESP32 C6
+    - CAN transceiver boards
+        - 5V => TJA1050 CAN transciever boards with a 4k7Ω resistor on RX pint to ESP32
+        - 3.3V => SN65HVD230 VP230

 This YAML was tested on ESP32 C6 with 2 CAN-Bus transceiver and modified ESPHome esp32_can component, to handle 2x internal CAN-busses

 ![Connection diagram](connection.png "Connection diagram")

-It should be possible to use any ESP32 with one CAN-Bus transceiver and one MCP2515 SPI CAN-Controller (not tested)
+It should be possible to use any ESP32 with one CAN-Bus transceiver and one MCP2515 SPI CAN-Controller

-Tested with JK Inverter BMS and Deye SUN12K Inverter
+Tested with Deye SE-G5.1 Pro BMS and Deye SUN8K single phase inverter